agjordan/recipe-saver/README.md

 Still a work in progress - next steps will be to add more support for recipe data formats around the web (currently it works really well for recent recipes posted on Food52.com - your mileage will vary with other websites).
 I also want to add dynamic filters (that are populated with values from the user's recipes) and search to be able to more easily find saved recipes.

+You can view/use it here: [Just my Recipe](https://recipe-saver-f431f.web.app/)

 ## Motivation
 Wanted to build something in TypeScript as I had not done so before and had always wanted a simple place to keep the recipes that I like but had never found the appropriate tool for it.